What is linear porokeratosis?

-The main complication of linear porokeratosis is a skin cancer, which can develop within a linear porokeratosis lesion.
-This may be either a basal cell carcinoma or squamous cell carcinoma, and is more likely to occur in older adults .
+The main complication of linear porokeratosis is skin cancer, which can develop within a linear porokeratosis lesion.
+This may be either a basal cell carcinoma or squamous cell carcinoma and is more likely to occur in older adults .
 Linear porokeratosis should be monitored for malignancy.